 The Government of Bahrain has a liberal and positive approach to foreign investment and is eager to improve Bahrain as an ideal destination to international investors and businesses.
 As part of its program to diversify the economy, the Government of Bahrain actively encourages foreign private investment, especially in sectors which are export-oriented and do not compete directly with established local enterprises.
-All significant investments, whether by Bahraini or foreign firms, must go through the same government approval process.
+All significant investments, whether by Bahraini or foreign firms, must go through the regulatory approval process depending on the relevant sector in which such investment is being made.